Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Years ago on a trip to the USA, I had the most brilliant meal of slow-roasted beef in Kansas.
 I don't know the cut of beef, but it was a very large, boneless piece.
 Not the fillet, but perhaps a whole piece of steak (enough for about 10 people).
 It had been marinated, then slow-roasted on a very low heat for 10-20 hours (I can't remember the exact length of time, but definitely overnight.
-It was then finished off the next day on a barbecue, and was the most delicious, tender, juicy meat I have ever tasted.
-Does anyone know of this recipe.

 That would be a brisket.
 They are a standby in West Texas where you can get "packer trimmed" which includes large amounts of fat or also a closer trimmed brisket.
 In upstate New York, I found corned beef (which is not what you want) readily available but not the whole briskets.